-Please submit written comments no later than four business hours prior to the start of the meeting to ensure that they are distributed to Councilmembers prior to the meeting.
+Written comments must be submitted prior to 10 a.m. to ensure that they are distributed to Councilmembers prior to the start of the meeting.
 Comments may be submitted at Council@seattle.gov or at Seattle City Hall, Attn: Council Public Comment, 600 4th Ave., Floor 2, Seattle, WA 98104.
-Business hours are considered 8 a.m. - 5 p.m.
-Comments received after that time will be distributed after the meeting to Councilmembers and included as part of the public record.
+Comments received after 10 a.m. will be distributed after the meeting to Councilmembers and included as part of the public record.